December 26th History, Trivia, and Fun Facts

 1973 – Based on William Peter Blatty’s 1971 novel, The Exorcist, starring Linda Blair, was released in theaters.

-1982 - The Man of the Year in Time magazine was the personal computer.
+1982 – The (object?) of the Year in Time magazine was the personal computer.

 2004 (Earthquake & Tsunami) Northern Sumatra, Indonesia.
 A series of tsunamis killed more than 225,000 people in eleven countries with waves up to 100 feet high.
 It was the deadliest natural disaster in modern history.

-Tilly Smith, 10 year old British schoolgirl, saved her family and 100 other tourists from the 2004 Asian tsunami, by recognizing signs of tsunamis she had learned in a geography lesson two weeks before.
+Tilly Smith, a 10-year-old British schoolgirl, saved her family and 100 other tourists from the 2004 Asian tsunami, by recognizing signs of tsunamis she had learned in a geography lesson two weeks before.

 Today’s Random Trivia and Shower Thoughts

 My daughter-in-law asked my grandson if he had seen Santa Claus on Christmas Eve.
 Little Jimmy said, “No, but I heard what he said when he stubbed his toe on the sofa.”

 The biggest film of 2013: The Hunger Games: Catching Fire (Action/Adventure) earned ~ $424,000,000

 TV Quotes… “Live long and prosper” (Spock) on Star Trek.